riverdaleGithub/processing_23_24/3/readme.md

 Welcome to this guide on creating a basic solar system using Object-Oriented Programming (OOP) in Processing.
 This tutorial offers a gentle introduction to OOP concepts using a visual and engaging topic.

+You will learn the logic of OOP, how to converse, design, and program in this paradigm, and control literally hundreds of your creations at once.

 ## What is OOP
 <br>